folio-org/okapi/doc/guide.md

 ### Install jobs and asynchronous operations

 For Okapi 4.2.0 and later, the install operation can be asynchronous.
-The asynchronous operation is enabled by URI parameter 'async=true'.
+The asynchronous operation is enabled by parameter `async=true`.
 As for the "synchronous" operation, the dependency check is performed first and install/upgrade will return 400 HTTP error upon failure.

+The install async operation is not related to `_tenant` interface v2.
+The former is between client and Okapi, the latter is between Okapi and a module.

 Following that, the install operation will create an install "job" on the server side and return HTTP status 201 along with a location of the newly